 Skip to content

-The NSW weight loss challenge was part of the Cultural health communities strategy for the Chronic care for Aborignal people program.
-NSW Health partnered with NSW Rugby League to reduce the prevelence of chronic disease in Aboriginal communities by offering the opportunity to Aboriginal people to be part of a community challenge.
+The New South Wales (NSW) Knockout Weight Loss Challenge was part of the cultural health communities strategy for the Chronic Care for Aboriginal People Program.
+NSW Health partnered with NSW Rugby League to reduce the prevalence of chronic disease in Aboriginal communities by offering the opportunity to Aboriginal people to be part of a community challenge.

 The aim was to motivate people to manage their risk factors or chronic disease by eating healthy food, being active and having regular health checks.
 A weight loss challenge and a walking challenge were offered to 50 Aboriginal communities in NSW.
 Each team was made up of Aboriginal people over the age of 18 years who were motivated to lose weight.